alexandreborges/malwoverview/README.md

             * It has been completely refactored.
               Special thanks to Artur Marzano, who has contributed and dedicated his time to accomplish this task.

+Version 5.3:

+      This version:

+            * Fixes issues related to Malshare (-l and -L options).
+            * Adds a new Malshare option (-l 7) to list all samples from last 24 hours.

 Version 5.2: